FEED A VILLAGE

 Help bring food, clean water & education to remote mountain villages

 In today's world, there are millions of forgotten children who have never experienced “opportunity or hope”.
 Our foundation was established to help improve the lives of children ravaged by conditions of extreme poverty.
 Our goal is to instill the desire and provide the necessary tools for them to become self-sufficient, caring, and responsible adults.
-We work directly with the rural elementary schools in these remote Honduran villages.
+We work directly with the rural elementary schools in several remote Honduran villages.

 "Never doubt that a small group of concerned citizens can change the world.
 They are the only people who ever have.” - Margaret Mead